Testing and performance issues

 When you investigate store performance, follow the suggestions in Retail Channel performance investigations.

 Using telemetry data to find performance issues

-If you must troubleshoot the performance of Microsoft Dynamics 365 for Retail and Microsoft Dynamics 365 for Finance and Operations (especially slow SQL queries or SQL deadlocks), the environment diagnostics page in Microsoft Dynamics Lifecycle Services (LCS) shows valuable telemetry data.
+If you must troubleshoot the performance (especially slow SQL queries or SQL deadlocks), the environment diagnostics page in Microsoft Dynamics Lifecycle Services (LCS) shows valuable telemetry data.
 You can use this data to find potential performance issues in code, configuration, or design.
 For more details, see How to use Environment Monitoring View Raw Logs.
 That information should help you determine why some batch processes or form loads are slow.